Georgia Inmate Search

 Guidelines for Sending Mail to Inmates

-• Do not include any explicit content or discuss illegal activities in your letter.
-The jail staff will screen all incoming mail and inappropriate content can lead to penalties for the inmate.
+It is crucial to avoid any explicit content or discussions about illegal activities in your letters.
+The jail staff screens all incoming mail, and any inappropriate content can lead to disciplinary actions against the inmate.

-• Avoid using stickers, glitter, perfume, or any other additional items on the letter or envelope.
-Such items may cause the letter to be rejected during screening.
+Avoid using stickers, glitter, perfume, or any other substance or item on your letter or envelope.
+These are not allowed and will cause the mail to be rejected during the screening process.

 Sending Money to Inmates